Barbara Serra: Career

+As of 2023 she is a Sky News freelancer presenter.

 Author

 As an author Serra has published the book, Gli Italiani Non Sono Pigri (Italians Are Not Lazy) to oppose the main typical stereotype about 'Those Lazy Europeans'.
 The book was published in Italian only.
 It was released in 2014.
 When asked by ITALY Magazine about her book, she stated that she wanted to study European stereotypes and the real reason why many of those stereotypes exist.
 The book covered the stereotypical view by some that Southern European countries are lazy.
 Serra comments in the book that certain societies in Europe are simply less efficient than others and studies the causes of this.

-Serra is also a regular writer and commentator for the Huffington Post.
+Serra was also a regular writer and commentator for the Huffington Post.

 Recognition

 In March 2014, Serra was recognised by winning the Comete award for her book released in the same year.
 Serra also won the third edition of the Caccuri Literary Prize with the book, Gli Italiani Non Sono Pigri.

 She was recognised by Elle Italia as one of the 20 most high-profile Italian women internationally, along with Monica Bellucci and Miuccia Prada.

 In November 2015, Serra became only the second woman to receive the prestigious 12 Apostles award, after Nobel Laureate Rita Levi-Montalcini was awarded it in 1991.
 The award was presented for Serra's work as a writer and journalist.

 In 2019 Serra received the Knighthood of the Order of the Star of Italy.
 She received the knighthood for raising awareness of the conditions of minorities through her journalism work.